UbaidRussell/UbaidRussell/README.md

 Here are some things about me:

 - 🔭 I’m a Full-Stack Developer.
-- 📦 I’m currently learning Swift.
+- 📦 I’m currently learning React.
 - 💬 Ask me questions https://twitter.com/UbaidRussell
 - 📫 You can reach me through email at UbaidRussell@gmail.com